14 comment

 Remember the graph that included the keywords “playstation” and “playstation 4 controller battery life”?
 Well, in this case, the long-tail keyword is a part of a bigger topic – PlayStation.
 In this case, the keyword “playstation” is the head term.

-For this reason, search results that are displayed in SERPs for a long-tail keyword will include results that appear for the head keyword as well, even if these pages don’t actually rank for the search query that was entered into the search bar.
+For this reason, search results that are displayed in SERPs for a long-tail keyword will include results that appear for the head term as well, even if these pages don’t actually rank for the search query that was entered into the search bar.

 Websites will often rank really high for multiple head terms and have decent to low rankings for millions of other keywords.
 These are long-tail keywords that have lower search volumes than head terms, but the former push the latter up in rankings by properly using search engine juice.